 JIM ‘BUDDY’ DANCY (’52) ~ Webmaster”

 The Grove Class of ’52 very graciously considered Buddy one of their own, though he did not finish his education with them.
 In 1950, at age 17, Buddy left E.W.
 Grove and entered the Air Force, where he earned his GED.
 He was always very grateful that his former classmates welcomed him to reunions and class events as if he had finished his schooling with them.
 In 2007, the Paris P-I published a great article about Buddy and the site – you can find it here…

 Buddy used state of the art technology at the time, Microsoft Front Page, to create the site and do all the updates.
 But unfortunately, Front Page was retired several years ago.
 Making matters worse, it requires some special extensions on the hosting server that most providers no longer offer.
 When I “inherited” the site, I thought it might be possible to update to WordPress or a similar more modern code.
 I even discussed it with our digital marketing company, who are experts in this field.
-They advised me that, while not impossible, with over 3,100 pages on the site it would be a very costly undertaking.
+They advised me that, while not impossible, with the large number of pages on the site it would be a very costly undertaking.

 Add to that the fact that Facebook now fulfils most of the functions which were intended uses of the site…

 A few years back I found myself unexpectedly in the museum business, doing volunteer work with a museum on their website and ultimately as a member of their board.
 This has instilled in me a sense of history and a desire to see that it is maintained in the proper way.
 This site is our history, and I believe that the best option now is to preserve the site as it is today, in static mode, as a historical record for all of us who were privileged to experience E.W.
 Grove.
 No further regular updates will be made to the original site, but we did find a way to “wrap” it in a more modern package using WordPress, so we can still post notices and updates here – and you can post comments, as well!